 Plus, Nike doesn’t push their brand too hard.
-Research shows that intrusive branding makes people stop watching, and Nike does well to let the story take the forefront.
-The brand – the pink running shoes that make the love story possible – only takes a secondary role.
+Research shows that intrusive branding makes people stop watching.
+Nike does well to let the story take the forefront.
+The brand, and the pink running shoes that make the love story possible, takes a secondary role.

 Conveniently, you can build on this by customizing the video’s post-play calls to action to drive conversions: viewers go straight from learning about your product, to purchasing it.

 Another great way to connect with customers through video marketing is to give them a peek into your organization.
 Just as the last approach makes the product more accessible, this approach can do the same for your brand.

 Achieving openness in your branding will help customers feel like they can trust you, especially if you focus on what your customers care about.

 In this video by McDonald’s Canada, they took a simple question about the sauce in a Big Mac and turned it into an opportunity to show how you can make your own at home.

 McDonald’s is producing a whole series of these videos.
 Topics are based on questions from the public, and cover everything from how their cows are treated to where they get the potatoes for their fries.
 By being as transparent as possible about where their food comes from and how it’s produced, McDonald’s is hoping to gain the trust of its viewers.

 If you use the methods above, you’ll be well on your way to creating content your viewers will like and share.